gunaprsd/gunaprsd.github.io/research.md

 <li>
   <h3>STRIFE: A Novel Transactional Engine</h3> <br>
   <p>Research in transaction processing has made significant progress in improving the performance of multi-core in-memory transactional systems.
 However, the focus has mainly been on low-contention workloads.
 Modern transactional systems perform poorly on workloads with transactions accessing a few highly contended data items.
 We observe that most transactional workloads, including those with high contention, can be divided into clusters of data conflict-free transactions and a small set of residuals. </p>
   <p>In this project, we introduce a new concurrency control protocol called STRIFE that leverages the above observation.
 STRIFE executes transactions in batches, where each batch is partitioned into clusters of conflict-free transactions and a small set of residual transactions.
 The conflict-free clusters are executed in parallel without any concurrency control, followed by executing the residual cluster either serially or with concurrency control.
 We present a low-overhead algorithm that partitions a batch of transactions into clusters that do not have cross-cluster conflicts and a small residual cluster.
-We evaluate STRIFE against the opportunistic concurrency control protocl and several variants of two-phase locking, where the latter is known to perform better than other concurrency protocols under high contention, and show that STRIFE can improve transactional throughput by up to 2$\times$. </p>
+We evaluate STRIFE against the optimistic concurrency control protocol and several variants of two-phase locking, where the latter is known to perform better than other concurrency protocols under high contention, and show that STRIFE can improve transactional throughput by up to 2$\times$. </p>
   <span><a href="https://arxiv.org/abs/1810.01997">[arXiv]</a></span>
   <span><a href="{{site.url}}assets/STRIFE-quals.pptx">[Slides]</a></span>
 </li>